 Garage Door Maintenance After a Storm

-- Inspect your garage door for damage after the storm.
-Make sure the track mount hasn’t pulled away from the wall.
-Look for bent or damaged sections and loose hardware.
-If you have a wood door that has water damage, have it repaired right away so the door doesn’t rot or warp.
+Make sure the track mounts on either side of the door haven’t pulled away from the wall.
+Look for damaged or bent sections on the door itself and any loose hardware.
+If you have a wood door with signs of water damage, have it repaired quickly so the door doesn’t warp or rot.